Dzekanaa/PlasticSurgery-Website/wp-content/plugins/metform/readme.txt

 Tweaked: CSS and JS improved.

 Version 2.1.0 // 2022-01-06
-Added: New button added for ask for rating library
+Added: A new button added to ask for rating library
 Improved: Added icon for rating
 Fixed: Some spelling issue
 Fixed: Checkbox Option is getting marked by default